elektrikmoonkey/open-source-avionics-lights-system/README.md

  This project consists of a pure hardware avionics lights system that includes both hardware list of components and diagram to build DIY on your own risk.

-# Here are some steps you can follow:
+# Here are some steps to follow:
  Step 1: Determine the types of lights needed, such as navigation, landing, strobe, and taxi lights, and consider their size, shape, color, brightness, and power consumption.
+ - using all in this project, with some extras like, landing light triple switch for blink left then right, Allways Both On, OFf
  Step 2: Design a hardware circuit to control the lights.
-Use pure hardware to program the logic and timing of the lights, and choose appropriate sensors, switches, resistors, capacitors, LEDs, and wires for your circuit.
+Use pure hardware or microcontrolers to program the logic and timing of the lights, and choose appropriate sensors, switches, resistors, capacitors, LEDs, and wires for your circuit.
+- pure hardware, will be safer and more smart on energy consumption.
  Step 3: Test and debug your circuit to ensure it works as expected.
 The hardware should read inputs from sensors and switches, and send outputs to the LEDs.
  - Tested, 2 weeks 24h non stop.
 All seems good.
 But use at your own risk.